Industrial Vs Non Industrial Plasma Cutting Machines

 The lifter is an essential component providing precise plasma torch height control.
 A quality THC height sensor will reduce the cut-to-cut cycle time (up to 60%).
 It provides better-cut quality due to proper assembly of torch height, savings on power, and longer consumable life.

 Also, the quality torch height controllers automatically adjust the voltage for proper torch height to optimize cut quality and consumable life.
-Traditional torch height controls require an operator to adjust arc voltage to ensure an appropriate cut height periodically.
+Traditional torch height controls require an operator to adjust arc voltage periodically to ensure an appropriate cut height.

 Control

 The controller must have built-in process expertise, resulting in flexibility and ease of use.
-A quality controller has a digital I/O serious system that will deliver reliable motion system quality and improve the cut quality and productivity.
+A quality controller has a serious digital I/O system that will deliver reliable motion system quality and improve cut quality and productivity.

 The software should allow the end-user flexibility and ease of use, so a person with little or no experience with the controller can cut like a seasoned professional in as little as a day.